Cylinder Force Calculator: How to Determine Force Required for your Application

 The table below helps to determine the general force required for rodless cylinders that will need to apply equal force in both directions.
 These double-acting cylinders are good choices for a wide variety of back-and-forth or up-and-down sequential movements such as lifting, lowering, clamping, sorting, knifing, or punching.

-Use either the imperial or metric table below to determine the general force required for rod cylinders that apply unequal force in each direction.
+Use either the imperial or metric table below to determine the general force required for rod cylinders that applies unequally in each direction.
 These single-action cylinders either extend or retract, using gravity or spring action to return.
 They are good choices for actions such as clamping, ejecting, or activating flaps or levers.

 Use the table below to determine the general force required for cable cylinders, which apply equal force in both directions.